OpenMS/pyopenms-docs/docs/source/build_from_source.rst

 following software packages

-On Microsoft Windows: you need the 64 bit C++ compiler from Visual Studio 2015 to compile the newest pyOpenMS for Python 3.5 or 3.6.
-This is important, else you get a different clib than Python 2.7 is built with, and pyOpenMS will crash on import.
+On Microsoft Windows: you need the 64 bit C++ compiler from Visual Studio 2015 to compile the newest pyOpenMS for Python 3.5, 3.6 or 3.7.
+This is important, else you get a clib that is different than the one used for building the Python executable, and pyOpenMS will crash on import.

 You can install all necessary Python packages on which pyOpenMS depends through